epam/edp-install/documentation/kubernetes_install_edp.md

 * If the external database is used, set the global.database.host value to the database DNS name accessible from the <edp-project> namespace;

-* Install EDP in the <edp-project> namespace with the helm command; find below the installation command example:
+* Install EDP in the <edp-project> namespace with the helm command.
+Find the installation command example below:

 ```bash
 helm install epamedp/edp-install --wait --timeout=900s --namespace <edp-project> --set global.edpName=<edp-project> --set global.dnsWildCard=<k8s_cluster_DNS_wilcdard> --set global.platform=kubernetes
 ```

 * As soon as Helm deploys components, create manually secrets for JIRA/GIT/PERF integration (if enabled).
-Pay attention that secret names should be the same as the 'credentialName' property in JiraServer/PerfServer custom resources, and the 'nameSshKeySecret' property for GIT.
+Make sure the secret names are the same as the 'credentialName' property in JiraServer/PerfServer custom resources, and the 'nameSshKeySecret' property for GIT.

-> **INFO**: If your system requires to use Luminate, pay attention that the secret name must be the same as the **perf-operator.perf.luminate.credentialName** property.
+> **INFO**: If your system requires to use Luminate, make sure the secret name is the same as the **perf-operator.perf.luminate.credentialName** property.

-* After the installation, it is necessary to configure the [GitHub](https://github.com/epam/edp-admin-console/blob/release/2.5/documentation/github-integration.md#github-integration) or [GitLab](https://github.com/epam/edp-admin-console/blob/release/2.5/documentation/gitlab-integration.md#gitlab-integration) integration to work with EDP.
+* After the installation, configure the [GitHub](https://github.com/epam/edp-admin-console/blob/master/documentation/github-integration.md#github-integration) or [GitLab](https://github.com/epam/edp-admin-console/blob/master/documentation/gitlab-integration.md#gitlab-integration) integration to work with EDP.
 >_**NOTE**: The full installation with integration between tools will take at least 10 minutes._